SafeHome.org may receive compensation from some providers listed on this page. Learn More

 |---|---|

-If your budget allows for it, we recommend biting the bullet and buying the equipment outright.
-If you go this route, you’ll only pay $45 per month for Xfinity’s 24-7 professional monitoring.
-The monitoring service includes smart home controls, instant alerts, live HD video streaming, and integration with your Xfinity X1 system if you have cable service.
+If your budget allows, we recommend buying Xfinity’s equipment outright.
+That way, you’ll only pay $45 per month for 24/7 professional monitoring, which includes smart home controls, instant alerts, live HD video streaming, and integration with your Xfinity X1 system if you have cable.

 Pro Tip: If you purchase Xfinity equipment upfront, you own the equipment, allowing you to switch monitoring services when your two-year agreement ends.